Science-Bird/UniversalRadar/README.md

 If you change the mode to `Manual`, then re-generate your config again, you'll have many more options to customize that moon more precisely.

-If you want to leave a moon completely unchanged (if it's causing issues or has an existing contour map you prefer), change the mode to `Ignore`.
+If you want to not generate a contour map at all on a moon, change the mode to `Ignore`.

+Those three modes just relate to the contour map.
+There are two options for the generated radar objects on each moon that are always there regardless of mode (though setting a moon to `Ignore` will disable `Show Radar Objects` after next launch, you can just re-enable them if you want).

 ### Quick and easy moon changes

-There are a few immediate options for tweaking contour maps for specific moons in `Moon Overrides` while they're still in `Auto` mode:
+There are a few immediate options for tweaking contour maps for specific moons in `Moon Overrides`.

+Options for radar objects (all modes):

 - **Show Radar Objects:** Generates meshes for large objects on the moon and display them on the radar screen (will usually make things like large obstacles, buildings, or foliage visible).

 - **More Translucent Radar Objects** For moons with very dense sets of objects (often when a moon has a large interior section), the radar meshes will be more transparent and thus won't be as overly bright when many are layered on top of each other.

+Options in `Auto` mode:

 - **Broader Height Range**: This is the first thing to try toggling if the shading on a moon appears to get too bright too quickly.
 It will spread out the shading over a longer stretch of elevations.

 - **Opacity Multiplier**: Increase or decrease this to multiply the overall opacity level of the map's shading (higher values make the shading lighter).
 Note that since this is multiplication, if the shading is already almost black, multiplying it won't do much since it's already so low.

-- **Line and Shading Colour**: Change up the colour of your contour map by changing this colour hex code.

 In `Automatic Settings` there are some global settings for how all moons (with mode set to `Auto`) will automatically generate their contour maps: